jjovcheva/fibre-assignment/README.md

 at the University of Edinburgh, which aimed to quantify and analyse the impact of fibre assignments and the efficacy of the nearest neighbour correction on the galaxy power spectrum and bispectrum.

-`cat_conversion.py` converts fits catalogues to a format that is compatible with Triumvirate, the estimator used to calculate the power spectra and bispectra (https://triumvirate.readthedocs.io/en/latest/index.html).
+`cat_conversion.py` converts FITS catalogues to a format that is compatible with Triumvirate, the estimator used to calculate the power spectra and bispectra (https://triumvirate.readthedocs.io/en/latest/index.html).

 Shell files, draft scripts, and incomplete scripts (e.g. ones used to improve on the nearest neighbour correction